-Last night, I spent four hours working on citations and end notes for my upcoming book.
-I had to manually add them so they didn’t mess with the typesetting program.
-Which made it pretty tedious work.
+Last night, I spent four hours working on citations and end notes for an upcoming book.
+I had to manually add them so they didn't mess with the typesetting program.
+Which made for some pretty tedious work.

 For an impatient person like me, this was complete and utter hell.

 We all have our own idiosyncrasies and shortcomings when it comes to writing, don't we?
 We have our frustrations and Achilles' heels, little things that trip us up and hold us back from doing the work.